 The lid is not leakproof, which is probably where the heat or cold is escaping from.
 Bar the insulation loss, not having a leakproof lid means you’re going to need to look after the Hydro Flask so it doesn’t spill in your backpack.

-The Hydro Flask features a wide mouth opening and it comes with a hydro flip lid.
+The Hydro Flask features a wide mouth opening and it comes with a hydro flask flip lid.
 There are other lids to choose from after you’ve bought it though including a Straw Lid or the Flex Cap that offers more convenient ways of drinking.

 It’s made from stainless steel for durability, includes a lifetime warranty, and it’s dishwasher safe for easy cleaning.

-Overall it’s a good thermos for things like commuting where you don’t need to keep your drinks hot for too long or leave the bottle in your backpack.
+Overall it’s a good thermos for things like commuting where you don’t need to keep your drinks hot for too long or leave the insulated bottle in your backpack.
 It’s not quite solid enough for a backcountry adventure though.

 Zojirushi is quite well known for making excellent products, even their bread makes are some of the best, and the Zojirushi Mug doesn’t disappoint.

-The Zojirushi Mug actually looks more like a thermos than a mug, so don’t be alarmed. it has a slimline, leak-proof design that means you can slip it in your back or coat pocket, or in your backpack without any worries of it spilling.
+The Zojirushi Mug actually looks more like a thermos than a travel mug, so don’t be alarmed. it has a slimline, leak-proof design that means you can slip it in your back or coat pocket, or in your backpack without any worries of it spilling.

 It’s excellent at heat retention and will keep hot coffee for at least 10-12 hours so you can still have a piping hot drink at the end of the day.
 It’s also pretty good at keeping things cold, with a 24-hour rating.
 The heat-retention also comes with a 5-year warranty.

 It’s made from stainless steel and comes with a BPA-free plastic lid.
-The interior lining is nonstick, and the lid comes fully apart into pieces, making cleaning this thermos really easy. it’s not dishwasher safe though which is unfortunate.
+The interior lining is nonstick, and the lid comes fully apart into pieces, making cleaning this coffee thermos really easy. it’s not dishwasher safe though which is unfortunate.